4 min read

 The next morning, I boarded a ship to Pathos, Greece, sleeping in the cafeteria surrounded by large Bulgarian truck drivers, happily playing Poker as they barked and smacked the whiskey-soaked table all night.

-My savings were rapidly decaying, but I was happy, invigorated, alive.
+My savings were rapidly decaying, but I was happy, invigorated, and alive.

-As we passed by the Ionian islands, the sun rising above us, I thought of Mici's own Odessesian adventure awaiting him.
-His words and the absurdity of the last week's scenes were rattling around my skull.
+As we passed by the Ionian islands, the sun rising above us, I thought of Mici's Odessesian adventure awaiting him.
+His words and the absurdity of the week's scenes rattled around my skull.

 Wealth without work.